-The communications medium between the offshore and onshore substations shall be fibre optic links embedded in the export cable, managed by multiplexing equipment at each end.
-The protection IEDs shall interface with the multiplexers for the exchange of data.
+The communications medium between the offshore and onshore substations shall be fibre optic links embedded in the export cable.
+If necessary, multiplexing equipment shall be provided at each end.
+In case of multiplexing, the protection IEDs shall interface with the multiplexers for the exchange of data.